-They easily pull apart.
-I took the whole thing out of the air fryer as one piece and let the kids pull apart the ones they wanted.
-For some reason that was a blast to them.
+They quickly pull apart.
+I took the whole thing out of the air fryer as one piece and let the kids tear apart their wanted ones.
+For some reason, that was a blast to them.

 I love how the top turns out nice and brown and crispy.
-I always use eggs at room temperature too.
+But, of course, I always use eggs at room temperature too.

 I’m excited to whip these up more often.

-The only thing you need to keep in mind is letting the yeast rise.
-You want your dough to double and it takes a good hour.
+You need to keep in mind the only thing is letting the yeast rise.
+You want your dough to double, and it takes a reasonable hour.

 I always buy yeast at BJs or Costco.
 I keep it in the fridge in a mason jar to help it last longer.
 You can get 2 lbs of yeast at BJs or Sams for $4.99.
-If you don’t do a lot of baking you can pick up the smaller packets at Walmart but if you make bread weekly you’ll be wasting money that way.
+If you don’t do a lot of baking, you can pick up the smaller packets at Walmart, but you’ll be wasting money that way if you make bread weekly.

 *Scroll down for Recipe.

-I trid my best to make it even!
-Anyone else relate?
+I tried my best to make it even!
+Does anyone else relate?

-Then roll each piece a bit, doesn’t have to be perfect circle.
+Then roll each piece a bit; it doesn’t have to be a perfect circle.

 I love how these go from this to the final picture.

 Don’t bother with the tin foil.
-I was thinking I didn’t want it to stick to the rack BUT it won’t cook the bottoms all the way.
-You can use cooking spray on the rack if needed.
+I thought I didn’t want it to stick to the rack, BUT it won’t cook the bottoms all the way.
+You can use cooking spray on the stand if needed.

-We use fine sea salt as our everyday salt, but I had this in the pantry and used it for the tops.
+We use acceptable sea salt as our everyday salt, but I had this in the pantry and used it for the tops.
 I loved the addition of a chunkier salt on the top of the rolls.
-It is NOT overkilled you don’t want to skip this step.
+It is NOT overkilled.
+You don’t want to skip this step.

-Using Himalayan salt isn’t necessary you can use any course salt you have.
+Using Himalayan salt isn’t necessary; you can use any coarse salt you have.

-After brushing and salted they look a little something like this.
+After brushing and salting, they look a little something like this.